Jakub Považanec

 Jakub Považanec (born 31 January 1991) is a Slovak footballer who plays as a midfielder for Dukla Banská Bystrica.

 Club career

 Považanec joined Dukla Prague in 2014, signing a three-year contract with the club.
 He joined Jablonec in January 2017, signing a three-year contract.
 In September 2023, Považanec returned to Dukla Banská Bystrica.

 International career

 Považanec was first called up to the senior Slovakia squad for a 2018 FIFA World Cup qualifier against England in September 2016.

 His second opportunity to mark a debut in the national team was when coach Ján Kozák called him up for two friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda (1–3 loss) and Sweden.
-However Dukla Prague refused to free him and his team mate Lukáš Štetina for the fixtures.
+However Dukla Prague refused to free him and his teammate Lukáš Štetina for the fixtures.
 He was subsequently replaced in the squad by Miroslav Káčer from Žilina.